bigcommerce/dev-docs/docs/api-docs/catalog/products-overview.md

 }
 ```

-## Product Sort Order (Beta)
+## Product Sort Order

-[Product Sort Order](add-link-here) allows you to manage the sort order of products displayed on any given category page.
+[Product Sort Order (Beta)](add-link-here) allows you to manage the sort order of products displayed on any given category page.
 Products assigned to multiple storefront categories can have different sort order values per category.

 ### Product sorting on a storefront